mkierzenka/SWDevProj/report/doc.md

   we initialize a common MessageQueueArray that is passed into every PseudoNetwork object.
   This is the network class used when the "-pseudo" flag is specified.
-The INetwork methods server_init(), client_init(), handleRegisterMsg(), and handleDirectoryMsg() have empty implementations because their behavior is unneeded for this fake network.
+The INetwork methods server_init(), client_init(), handleRegisterMsg(), and handleDirectoryMsg() have empty implementations because their behavior is unnecessary for this fake network.

 * Network: A TCP networking layer for the eau2 system (implements INetwork).
 It's implementations of the INetwork methods contain all the code for opening/closing sockets, sending/receiving, etc.